-INTERCOLLEGIATE ATHLETICS - Brewton Parker fields teams in thirteen senior college varsity sports: basketball (men and women), baseball, softball (women), soccer (men and women), golf (men and women), tennis, (men and women) cross-country track (men and women) and women's volleyball.
+INTERCOLLEGIATE ATHLETICS - Brewton Parker fields teams in nine senior college varsity sports: basketball (men and women), baseball, softball (women), soccer (men and women), cross-country track (men and women) and women's volleyball.
 All varsity sports are in good standing with the National Association of Intercollegiate Athletics and the Southern States Athletic Conference.